CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/cmaq-vm/preinstall.md

 mkdir /shared/build/Modules/modulefiles/ioapi-3.2_20200828
 ```

-Next, crate the module file and save it in the directory above.
+Next, create the module file and save it in the directory above.

 ```
 cd /shared/build/Modules/modulefiles/ioapi-3.2_20200828